sci-42ver/SICP_SDF/SDF_notes.md

 - ~~> We will see an example of this in the clock handler of the adventure game in section 3.5.4.~~ IMHO it is more appropriate to check something like `enter-place!` since `avatar?` <= `person?`.
 ### @%chapter 4
-exercise checked before section 4.5, page checked before section 4.5, section checked before p272 ("chapter" checking is finished).
+exercise checked until section 4.6, page checked until section 4.6, section checked until section 4.6 ("chapter" checking is finished).
-- > We will see this technique again in chapter 4, where we use it to compile combinations of pattern-matching procedures from patterns.
+- ~~> We will see this technique again in chapter 4, where we use it to compile *combinations* of pattern-matching procedures from patterns.~~
 - ~~> (We will explore algebraic simplification in section 4.2.)~~
 - ~~> In section 4.2 we will demonstrate this in a term-rewriting system for elementary algebra.~~
 - ~~> unless, somehow, x=(+ x y).1 We will learn about that sort of situation when we study unification matching in section 4.4~~
   See SDF_exercises/chapter_4/tests/unify-book-demos.scm
 - ~~> We will learn how a pattern is compiled into a match procedure in section 4.3;~~
-- > This will be needed in the code supporting section 4.5.
+- ~~> This will be needed in the code supporting section 4.5.~~
-- > In this chapter we have seen how to build a term-rewriting system.
+- ~~> In this chapter we have seen how to build a term-rewriting system.~~
-- > This code is more complex than one might expect, because we will extend the variable syntax in section 4.5 and some of the exercises.
-- > This code is more complex than one might expect, because we will extend the variable syntax in section 4.5 and some of the exercises.
+- ~~> This code is more complex than one might expect, because we will extend the variable syntax in section 4.5 and some of the exercises.~~
 - ~~> In section 4.4.4, when we add code to experiment with segment variables in the patterns, we will be able to extract multiple matches by returning #f from succeed, indicating that the result was not the one wanted~~
-- > This will have consequences that we will see in section 4.5.4.
+- ~~> the graph can be changed only by *adding* more nodes and edges.
+This will have consequences that we will see in section 4.5.4.~~
+  See `populate-side`.
+- ~~> a dictionary of bindings accumulated in the match, as described in section 4.3.~~
-- > This pattern shares several characteristics with those we've looked at in previous sections
+- ~~> This pattern shares several characteristics with those we've looked at in previous sections~~
-- > In exercise 4.24 on page 225 we will fix this problem.
+- ~~> In exercise 4.24 on page 225 we will fix this problem.~~
 ### chapter 5
 - > In chapter 5 we will transcend this embedding strategy, using the powerful idea of metalinguistic abstraction.
+- > We will examine more general ways of dealing with backtracking in section 5.4.
 ### chapter 6
 - > This is a kind of layering strategy, which we will expand upon in chapter 6.
 ### chapter 7
 - > We will examine a very nice example of this optimization in chapter 7 in chapter 1 footnote 17.
+- > We will investigate even more powerful backtracking strategies in section 7.5.2.
 # func description
 ## code base
 - [`n:...`](https://stackoverflow.com/questions/78815439/weird-definition-of-close-enuf-in-software-design-for-flexibility)